Algernon Newton: International career

+Personal life

+Newton married Marjorie Emilia Balfour Rider, author of Mr Duveen: An Allegory.
+They had two sons—one of whom was the actor Robert Newton—and two daughters.
+Ann Paludan was their granddaughter.
+His great-grandson is Sir Mark Jones.

+Legacy

 His auction record is £225,000, set at the sale of contents of Warmington Grange by Duke's Auctions on 12 May 2021 for his oil A Dorset Landscape.

-A catalogue raisonné of Newton's work is being prepared by his great grandson, Sir Mark Jones.
+A catalogue raisonné of Newton's work is being prepared by his great-grandson, Sir Mark Jones.

-Family

-Newton married Marjorie Emilia Balfour Rider, author of Mr Duveen: An Allegory (ASIN: B00087LX8S).
-They had two sons, one of whom was the actor Robert Newton and two daughters.
-Ann Paludan was their granddaughter, Nicholas Newton, a theatre producer and Kim Newton, a photojournalist and university professor are grandsons.
-His great grandson is Sir Mark Jones.